How to Choose the Right Font for Your Website

 Designing a website is an intense process that entails a lot of hard work.
 There’s so much to think about, from the color scheme and logo to the navigation, layout, and text design.
 But perhaps the trickiest part of designing a website is getting all these different elements to fit into one logical, compact and well-balanced unity.

 Website fonts are an important part of that unity.
 Once they get an overall impression of your website, your visitors will inevitably focus on the text in order to find out more about you and your brand.
 That’s why, when trying to glue these design pieces together, it’s especially important to pay attention to your font design.
-This means making sure that your typeface is readable, clean and just on the right side of striking, without diverting too much attention from the rest of the design.
+There are tons of places where you can find quality fonts, but you need to make sure that the typeface you choose is readable, clean and just on the right side of striking, without diverting too much attention from the rest of the design.

 Picking the right font is key to having a good website design, whether your site is a portfolio, a blog, a web store, or a huge corporation website.
 To help you figure out which font type best aligns with your brand essence, we’ve tried to make this process a bit simpler for you.
 Here are some things you should consider when choosing the ideal font for your website.